Bantee-Golf/oxygen-laravel/CONTRIBUTING.md

 - Step 1 - Clone the repo to your local machine and move to that folder.
 - Step 2 - Create a new branch on the cloned project.
 For example `feature/202003-add-settings`
-- Step 3 - The easiest way for development is to setup a second Laravel project which will act as the test project.
+- Step 3 - The easiest way for development is to setup a second Laravel project which will act as the parent project.
 For this example, we'll create a project called `Workbench` and it will have the local development URL `http://workbench.test`

 ```
 composer create-project --prefer-dist laravel/laravel Workbench